 Notes of quince, honey, and chamomile.

-The source garden is over a century old, and the plants that produced this tea are 80 years old.
+The source garden is over a century old, and the particular plants that produced this tea are over 80 years old.
 These older trees have deep root structures that allow the plant to absorb more complex nutrients, while the garden’s higher elevation climate slows leaf development.
 Both factors contribute to this tea’s texture, sweetness, and complexity.

 Delivery is smooth and viscous without upfront astringency.
 The tea brews with both aromatic and flavor clarity and maintains intensity through multiple steeps.
-With notes of quince, honey, and chamomile.

 Brew: 5 grams・150 ml・208° F・2 min